pixiiidust/semantic-ising/README.md

 ### Phase Transition Detection

 - The simulator now detects the critical temperature (Tc) using the log(ξ) derivative method: Tc is identified as the temperature where the correlation length (ξ) collapses (the "knee" in the plot).
-This is more robust and physically meaningful than previous alignment-based or Binder cumulant methods.
+This is more robust and physically meaningful than previous Binder cumulant methods.

 - All UI and analysis now annotate Tc at the knee, matching physical expectations.